flare-foundation/connected-chains-docker/README.md

 The provided `install.sh` was written for Ubuntu 20.04, adapt the script if you are running a different operating system.

+User needs access to write in `/opt`.
+You can also run as sudo or root or clone to some other directory of your choice.

 ```
 git clone https://github.com/flare-foundation/connected-chains-docker /opt/connected-chains
 cd /opt/connected-chains